Bazhong: Geography and climate

 Bazhong is located at the southern end of the Daba Mountains, and borders Shaanxi province to the north, Dazhou to the east, Nanchong to the south, and Guangyuan to the west.
 Its area is 12,301 km², which is mountainous with elevations up to 208.3 to 2507 m above sea level.

 Bazhong has a monsoon-influenced humid subtropical climate (Köppen Cwa) which is largely mild and humid, with four distinct seasons.
 Winter is short, mild, and foggy, though actual precipitation is low.
 January averages 5.8 °C, and while frost may occur, snow is rare.
 Summers are long, hot and humid, with temperatures often reaching 33 °C. The daily average in July and August is around 27 °C, with August being slightly warmer.
 Spring is warm and temperatures rise quickly but unstably, and hail is common.
 Rainfall is light in winter and can be heavy in summer, and more than 70% of the annual total occurs between May and September.
 The annual frost-free period lasts between 260 and 280 days.

 Administration

-Bazhong has 2 cities, 3 counties, 188 township, and 2,354 villages.
-The population was 3,284,000 in 2013, with 1,127,000 of that urban.
+Bazhong has 2 districts, 3 counties, 188 township, and 2,354 villages.
+The population was 2,712,894 in November 2020, with 1,252,293 of that urban.